 - List your current and previous two employers, including periods of self-employment.
 Start with the current position you hold.

-- Main purpose of the journey (such as tourism, business, visiting friends and family, cultural, sports or other reasons)
+- The primary purpose of the journey (such as tourism, business, visiting friends and family, culture, sports, or other reasons)

 - Dates of entry and exit

 - If you have a partner, fill in their details such as name, gender, date of birth, address, passport details.
-Fix 2 passport sized photographs of them.
+Fix two passport-sized photographs of them.

 - State whether your partner is included in your application

 - If you have any children, fill in their details such as name, gender, date of birth, address, passport details.
-Fix 2 passport sized photographs of them.
+Fix two passport-sized photographs of them.

-- State whether you or anyone included in this application has been convicted of any offence, including any driving offence.
+- Mention whether you or anyone included in this application has been convicted of any offense, including any driving offense.

 - State whether you or anyone included in this application has ever been refused a visa to visit, work, study or reside in any country.

-- State whether you or someone included in your application has ever been a member of any terrorist organisation.
+- Mention whether you or someone included in your application has ever been a member of any terrorist organization.

-- State whether you or someone included in this application has had any previous involvement with a government, regime or group that has advocated or committed war crimes, crimes against humanity or has abused other human rights.
+- State if you or someone included in this application, has had any previous involvement with a government, regime, or group that has advocated or committed war crimes, crimes against humanity, or has abused other human rights.

 - Sign the declaration form

-- The next section must be completed by the applicant’s immigration adviser.
+- The applicant’s immigration adviser must complete the next section.
 If the applicant does not have an immigration adviser, this section does not have to be completed.

 - State the application fee you are paying, the currency, and the mode of payment.

-Step 4: The applicant must then take the filled out application form and go to the Visa Application Centre they have chosen in their application or the one nearest to their residence.
-Applicants must keep in mind that they must bring the required supporting documents and the visa service fees to the centre.
+Step 4: The applicant must then take the filled-out application form and go to the Visa Application Centre they have chosen in their application or the one nearest to their residence.
+Applicants must keep in mind that they must bring the required supporting documents and the center’s visa service fees.

 Step 6: At the visa application centre, the applicant’s picture will be taken by the service centre personnel (for all applicants).
-The applicant’s fingerprints will be taken by a biometrical process.
-All visa applicants must appear in person at the centre to have their fingerprints recorded and their photograph taken.
-Although this registration procedure only takes a few minutes,it identifies you with certainty as the onlylegal holder of the visa to prevent identity theft and fraud.
+A biometrical process will take the applicant’s fingerprints.
+All visa applicants must appear in person at the centre to have their fingerprints recorded, and their photograph was taken.
+Although this registration procedure only takes a few minutes, it identifies you with certainty as the only legal holder of the visa to prevent identity theft and fraud.

 Step 2: Type in your email ID, username, Contact details, password, security questions and answers, and a secret PIN.
 Then tick the confirmation box.
 You will receive a confirmation code via text message.
 You will then have access to the online application form.